 Californian gold may have dried up in the 1800’s but nature and landscape photographers descend upon the stunning Sierra Nevada mountain landscape to take home priceless images and memories instead.

-We spent 3 amazing days in Yosemite during Fall, so we have stunning Autumnal colors and excellent reflection shots but little to no water from the famous waterfalls.
+We spent 3 amazing days at Yosemite in October during the Fall season, so we have stunning Autumnal colors and excellent reflection shots but little to no water from the famous waterfalls.
 A Spring visit next time will remedy our lust for Yosemite’s waterfalls.

 In this Yosemite photography guide you will find our favorite pictures from the most scenic areas of what is one of the most picturesque and best USA National Parks.

 We want to inspire you to visit Yosemite, so let’s get to it!